amsuu/INDP/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `docs/` directory.
+Run `npm run build` to build the project.
+(DON'T run `ng build` unless you know what you're doing, or running the exact script of `npm run build`, the build URL has to be very specific or else everything breaks for some reason :/) The build artifacts will be stored in the `docs/` directory.

 In the current workflow, the project should only be built to the `gh-pages` branch.
 I'm thinking to change this workflow soon, but if you are reading this, then it's still this way.